-Brexit dominates the agenda for many businesses based in the City.
-I'm optimistic that the UK will find a positive trading arrangement with the EU and find a new lease of opportunity in the wider world.
-However, as one of your Councilmen I need to do all I can to assist us in getting a good deal as we leave the EU.
+Brexit dominated the agenda for many businesses based in the City for the past few years, and concerns remain for our future international relationships.
+I'm optimistic that the UK's new trading arrangement with the EU is workable, and the UK is finding many new opportunities in the wider world.

 Support for Professional and Financial services - ensuring the needs of the insurance, finance and professions are considered to maximise their opportunities post Brexit.